 Baby Boomers have certain expectations of young employees based on their own experience

 Boomers entered a company and were expected to pay their dues in order to move forward.
-The understanding was if they worked hard for the company for several years, and the company benefited from their work, they’d be rewarded with pay raises and promotions.
+The understanding was if they started at a lower level role as an accountant, for example, and worked hard for the company for several years, they’d be rewarded with pay raises and promotions.
 If they stayed with the company long enough, they’d have a pension and a 401K.

 This was the bargain struck between an employee and company in the old days: you work hard and in exchange, we’ll give you security and stability.

 Now, Boomers expect Millennials to work for the same bargain.
 They think Millennials want to progress too fast and aren’t paying their dues, which comes off as lazy.
 Boomers also assume Millennials are flighty and don’t stay in their roles with any kind of commitment.
 What Boomers don’t realize is the other end of the deal they had, the end that’s supposed to be a payoff for the employee, isn’t there anymore.

 It’s a whole new world out there, and Boomers have to recognize that if they’re going to successfully manage Millennials

 They also have to understand what Millennials actually want.

 Because Millennials don’t expect to stay with a company for the long-term, they might not even want to stay in the same city for the long term.
 For example, reports show that Louisville, Kentucky is becoming a popular city for Millennials to work and live.

 As a result of this short-term mindset, Millennials’ interest is in what can benefit them now.

 This doesn’t come from an inability to commit.
 It’s the result of massive turnover rates, an unstable economy, and a more competitive business environment.